wultra/powerauth-server/docs/SOAP-Client-Library-Usage.md

 title: SOAP Client Library Usage
 ---

-This chapter explains how to use SOAP client.
+This chapter explains how to use the SOAP client.

+## PowerAuth Protocol Compatibility Notice

+The SOAP client supports two versions of PowerAuth protocol:
+- The version `3.0` methods are available as default implementation directly on the client class.
+- You can access the version `2.1` specific methods using the `v2()` method in the client.
+This method will be deprecated in a future release.

+All samples in this chapter use the `3.0` version client methods.
+See chapter [SOAP Method Compatibility](./SOAP-Method-Compatibility.md) for additional details about SOAP interface versioning.

 ## Obtaining the New Activation Data

 To generate a new activation data for a given user ID, call the `initActivation` method of the `PowerAuthServiceClient` instance.

 In response, you will obtain a new activation data.
 Your goal is to display `activationIdShort`, `activationOtp` and optionally `activationSignature` attributes in user interface so that a user can enter these information in his PowerAuth Client application.